Wetland ecosystems: a nature-based solution for coastal protection and plastic pollution entrapment in Macao

-Funded by Clean the World foundation and Las Vegas Sands, this project is developed within the framework of the Drop by Drop Project that reinvests capital from water stewardship efforts into innovative projects.
+Funded by WASH foundation and Las Vegas Sands, this project is developed within the framework of the Drop by Drop Project that reinvests capital from water stewardship efforts into innovative projects.

 ABSTRACT

-4. To promote the importance of coastal wetlands for plastic pollution and coastal protection through community engagement activities
+4. To promote the importance of water and biodiversity through community engagement activities

 TEAM